iot-for-all/iotc-ava-gateway/README.md

     }
     ```

-## Edit the deployment.amd64.json file
+### Edit the deployment.amd64.json file
 1. In VS Code, open the the *configs/deploymentManifests/deployment.amd64.json* file.
-1. Edit the `registryCredentials` section to add your Azure Container Registry credentials.
+1. Edit the `registryCredentials` section to add your Azure Container Registry and credentials.

-## Build the code
+### Build the code
 1. Use the VS Code terminal to run the docker login command.
 Use the same credentials that you provided in the deployment manifest for the modules.
     ```
     docker login [your_registry_server].azurecr.io